-Fixed Virtual Platform (FVP) enable development of software without the requirement for actual hardware.
-The functional behavior of the FVP is equivalent to real hardware from a programmers view.
+Fixed Virtual Platform (FVP) targets enable development of software without the requirement for actual hardware.
+The functional behavior of an Fixed Virtual Platform (FVP) is equivalent to real hardware from a programmers view.

-Absolute timing accuracy is sacrificed to achieve fast simulated execution speed.
+When using an Fixed Virtual Platform (FVP), absolute timing accuracy is sacrificed to achieve fast simulated execution speed.
 This means that you can use a model for confirming software functionality, but you must not rely on the accuracy of cycle counts, low-level component interactions, or other hardware-specific behavior.

-DS-5 provides Cortex®-A8, quad-core Cortex-A9, and AEMv8 (DS-5 Ultimate Edition only) executables.
-You can also connect to a variety of other ARM and third-party simulation models.
+DS-5 provides several FVPs, covering a range of processors in the Cortex® family.
+You can also connect to a variety of other ARM and third-party simulation models implementing CADI.

 The executables are located in tools_directory.
-You can use them to test your applications from either the command-line or within Eclipse.
+You can use them to run your applications from either the command-line or within Eclipse.
+See 2.3 Installation directories on page 2-26 for more information about various directories that are installed with DS-5.

-3.3 Installation directories on page 3-80.
+2.3 Installation directories on page 2-26.

-Fixed Virtual Platform (FVP) Reference.
+Fixed Virtual Platforms FVP Reference Guide.

-1.5 About ARM® Compiler
+1.5 About ARM® Compiler tools